FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/EDA/EDA.md

-# Third step: statistical visualization
+# Statistical visualization

-## Visualization for quantitative variables
+## Visualization Procedure for Quantitative Variables

-## Visualization for categorical variables
+## Visualization Procedure for Categorical Variables

-## Visualization for quantitative-categorical
+## Visualization Procedure for Quantitative-Categorical

-## Visualization for categorical-categorical
+## Visualization Procedure for Categorical-Categorical